-An important other built in type is string.
+Another important built-in type is string.
 Assigning a string is as simple as:

-'''

 s := "Hello World!"

-'''

 Strings in Go are a sequence of UTF-8 characters enclosed in double quotes (").
-If you use the single quote (') you mean one character (encoded in UTF-8) - which is not a string in Go.
+If you use the single quote (") you mean one character (encoded in UTF-8) - which is not a string in Go.

-Once assigned to a variable the string can not be changed anymore: strings in Go are immutable.
-For people coming from C, the following is not legal in Go:
+Once assigned to a variable the string can not be changed: strings in Go are immutable.
+For people coming from C; the following is not legal in Go: